Wrist and Hand Injuries

 The potential for injury to the wrist and hand is very high because of the constant use and abuse we apply with our hands.
 They are involved in almost everything we do from morning to night.
 And again we have a tendency to take them (our hand and fingers) for granted until you become limited from an injury.

 The most common injuries to the wrist and hand include sprains, tendinopathy and fractures.
 Sprains and fractures are very common due to the natural instinct of using our hands to brace ourselves from a fall, slip, tumble or trip.
 We instinctively place our hand out as a protective mechanism.
 This most often results is a wrist sprain or fracture.
 Tendinopathy, formally known as tendinitis, is most often caused by direct trauma or overuse of the tendon.
 Direct trauma causes localized inflammation and limits the space in the channel by which the tendon paces through.
 The tendon itself does not become inflamed but the connective tissue that surrounds the tendon develops metabolic changes thus resulting in the pain.
 Overuse or repetitive movements have been linked to a variety of injuries in the wrist of which Carpal tunnel is the most common.

-We are constantly using our wrist and hands for tasks that we take for granted and often put undo stress on the muscles, tendons, ligaments and connective tissue.
+We are constantly using our wrist and hands for tasks that we take for granted and often put undue stress on the muscles, tendons, ligaments and connective tissue.
 This constant stress leads to tissue breakdown and injury.
 The complexity of the anatomical makeup of the wrist and hand makes it often difficult to pinpoint a proper diagnosis.
 The possibility of permanent damage to muscles, tendons, nerves, arteries and veins from direct trauma and lacerations are of major concern to the medical profession.
-We on the other hand use and abuse them with little regard for their safety.
+We, on the other hand, use and abuse them with little regard for their safety.